siraat-ai-academy/feelings-unwritten/📘microsoft-cert-az500-lab-jamalu-style/📄01-azcopy-migration-insights.md

-# ☁️ Jamalu’s Field Guide to: Migrating Data to Azure with AzCopy
+# ☁️ Eks2’s Field Guide to: Migrating Data to Azure with AzCopy

 > A security consultant’s calm path to fast, reliable cloud migration — told through quiet precision and emotional clarity.

 ---

-## 📘 Point 1 – Jamalu’s Take: A Gentle Overview
+## 📘 Point 1 – Eks2’s Take: A Gentle Overview

 **Migrating files to the cloud shouldn’t feel like moving furniture during a storm.**
 This lab introduces you to **AzCopy**, a fast and flexible CLI tool from Microsoft used to upload, download, and sync files to and from **Azure Blob Storage**.

-As Jamalu would say: “Let’s make movement meaningful — not chaotic.”
+As Eks2 would say: “Let’s make movement meaningful — not chaotic.”

 ---